Meet Our 2026

 Board Member

-An avid researcher and history buff, her book, Lost Amusement Parks of Southern California: The Postwar Years, was released in 2021.
+An avid researcher and history buff, her book, Lost Amusement Parks of Southern California: The Postwar Years, was published in 2021.
 Lisa uses DNA and documentary evidence to research the dozen family trees she manages.
+She has contributed research for other authors' books, including Islands Born of Fire: Aeolians on America's Coasts by Thomasina A. Larson.
+Through DNA and research, she has found parents for adoptees, solved brick walls, and worked with challenging trees.
 While her mother's family were more recent emigrants from Western and Eastern Europe, her paternal American roots are deep and can be traced to early New York.
-She enjoys gardening and spending time with her family and her dogs.

 Douglas Westfall